the-crypt-keeper/tldw/README.md

                         Mandatory if rolling summarization is enabled, defines the chunk  size.
                          Default is 0.01(lots of chunks) -> 1.00 (few chunks)
                          Currently only OpenAI works.
-  --chunk_duration CHUNK_DURATION
-                        Duration of each chunk in seconds -time TIME_BASED, --time_based TIME_BASED
-                        Enable time-based summarization and specify the chunk duration in seconds (minimum 60 seconds, increments of 30 seconds)
   -model LLM_MODEL, --llm_model LLM_MODEL
                         Model to use for LLM summarization (only used for vLLM/TabbyAPI) -k KEYWORDS [KEYWORDS ...], --keywords KEYWORDS [KEYWORDS ...]